ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 want by clicking on the |load-folder| ``Load parameters from previous analysis...`` button on the top-left of the tab.

-Next, spotMAX will ask us whether we want to select the measurements to save and we say 'No, save all the measurements'.
+Next, SpotMAX will ask us whether we want to select the measurements to save and we say 'No, save all the measurements'.

 Then we choose a filename for the parameters file and the folder where to save